coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/set-up-node-software.md

 sudo pip3 install corechaindb==2.2.2
 ```

-Check that you installed the correct version of BigchainDB Server using `corechaindb --version`.
+Check that you installed the correct version of corechaindb Server using `corechaindb --version`.

-## Configure BigchainDB Server
+## Configure corechaindb Server

-To configure BigchainDB Server, run:
+To configure corechaindb Server, run:

 ```
 corechaindb configure